-The following definitions apply to rules 4900 through 4999, except-\where a specific statute or rule provides otherwise or where the context otherwise indicates.
+The following definitions apply to rules 4900 through 4999, except-where a specific statute or rule provides otherwise or where the context otherwise indicates.
 In the event of a conflict between these definitions and a statutory definition, the statutory definition shall apply.

-- (a) "Chief" means the program manager of the Gas Pipeline Safety Section of the Commission. - (b) "Damage," when used in reference to a pipeline, means the penetration or destruction of any protective coating of an underground pipeline, the partial or complete severance of an underground pipeline, or the denting or puncturing of an underground pipeline. - (c) "Damage prevention program" means an operator's written program to prevent damage to a pipeline by excavation, as defined in 49 C.F.R. § 192.614. - (d) "Direct sales meter" means a meter that measures the transfer of gas to a direct sales customer purchasing gas for its own consumption. - (e) "Direct sales pipeline" means a pipeline not under the jurisdiction of the Federal Energy Regulatory Commission and which runs from an intrastate or interstate transmission pipeline, a production facility, or a gathering pipeline to a direct sales meter or to the direct sales customer's property line, whichever is the furthest downstream. - (f) "Distribution pipeline" means a pipeline other than a transmission pipeline or a gathering pipeline. - (g) "Emergency repair" means a repair that is on a transmission or gathering pipeline operating at or above 20 percent SMYS and that requires immediate action to prevent loss of life or significant damage to property or to preserve the integrity of the pipeline. - (h) "Excavation" means the moving or removing of earth by means of any tools, equipment, or explosives and includes (without limitation) auguring, boring, backfilling, ditching, drilling, grading, plowing-in, pulling-in, ripping, scraping, trenching, or tunneling.
+- (a) "Chief" means the program manager of the Gas Pipeline Safety Section of the Commission. - (b) "Damage," when used in reference to a pipeline, means the penetration or destruction of any protective coating of an underground pipeline, the partial or complete severance of an underground pipeline, or the denting or puncturing of an underground pipeline. - (c) "Damage prevention program" means an operator's written program to prevent damage to a pipeline by excavation, as defined in 49 C.F.R. § 192.614. - (d) "Direct sales meter" means a meter that measures the transfer of gas to a direct sales customer purchasing gas for its own consumption. - (e) "Direct sales pipeline" means a pipeline not under the jurisdiction of the Federal Energy Regulatory Commission and which runs from an intrastate or interstate transmission pipeline, a production facility, or a gathering pipeline to a direct sales meter or to the direct sales customer's property line, whichever is the furthest downstream. - (f) "Distribution pipeline" means a pipeline other than a transmission pipeline or a gathering pipeline. - (g) "Emergency repair" means a pipeline repair requiring immediate action where either: (I) The pipeline that is on a transmission pipeline and the MAOP produces a hoop stress at or above 20 percent SMYS, or or gathering pipeline operating at or above 20 percent SMYS and that requires immediate action to prevent loss of life or significant damage to property or to preserve the integrity of the pipeline.
+(II) The pipeline is a gathering pipeline that operates at or above 125 psig. - (h) "Excavation" means the moving or removing of earth by means of any tools, equipment, or explosives and includes (without limitation) auguring, boring, backfilling, ditching, drilling, grading, plowing-in, pulling-in, ripping, scraping, trenching, or tunneling. - (i) "Gas" means natural gas, flammable gas, toxic or corrosive gas, and petroleum gas. - (j) "Gathering pipeline" means a pipeline that transports gas from a current production facility to a transmission pipeline or main.

-- (i) "Gas" means natural gas, flammable gas, toxic or corrosive gas, and petroleum gas. - (j) "Gathering pipeline" means a pipeline that transports gas from a current production facility to a transmission pipeline or main. - (k) "Hazardous facility" means a pipeline facility that, if allowed to go into operation or to remain in operation, would be hazardous to life and property. or pose a pipeline integrity risk to the public safety or property. - (I) "Incident" means a release of gas from a pipeline, or a release of liquefied natural gas or gas from an LNG facility, which results in any of the following: - (I) Death or personal injury necessitating in-patient hospitalization. - (II) Estimated property damage, including the cost of gas lost to the operator or others, or both, of \$50,000 or more. - (III) An event that results in an emergency shutdown of an LNG facility. - (IV) An event that is significant, in the judgment of the operator, even though it does not meet the criteria of subparagraphs (I)(I), (II), or (III) of this paragraph.
+- (k) "Hazardous facility" means a pipeline facility that, if allowed to go into operation or to remain in operation, would be hazardous to life and property.or pose a pipeline integrity risk to the public safety or property. - (I) "Incident" means a release of gas from a pipeline, or a release of liquefied natural gas or gas from an LNG facility, which results in any of the following: - (I) Death or personal injury necessitating in-patient hospitalization. - (II) Estimated property damage, including the cost of gas lost to the operator or others, or both, of \$50,000 or more. - (III) An event that results in an emergency shutdown of an LNG facility. - (IV) An event that is significant, in the judgment of the operator, even though it does not meet the criteria of subparagraphs (I)(I), (II), or (III) of this paragraph.